KAMSORA-IT/.github/profile/README.md

 ---

-## Contributing

-We welcome contributions of all kinds — whether it's a bug fix, a new feature, improved documentation, or a fresh idea.

-1. Browse open issues across our repositories
-2. Fork the repo and create a feature branch (`feat/your-feature`)
-3. Submit a pull request with a clear, concise description of your changes

-Please review the `CONTRIBUTING.md` file in each repository before getting started.

----

 ## License

-All KAMSORA IT Solution projects are open-source and released under the [MIT License](https://opensource.org/licenses/MIT) unless otherwise stated.
+All projects and solutions developed by KAMSORA IT Solutions are proprietary and tailored to meet the unique needs of our clients.
+Ownership, licensing, and usage rights are governed by the terms agreed upon for each project unless otherwise stated.

 ---